pbbwfc/FsChessPgn/docs/Pgn.md

 Working with individual games from a PGN file is done using the finctions in _FsChess_ in module _Game_.
 In addition functions relating to all the games in a PGN file are documented here.

-For small pgn files we provide a simple way to search for a board using the function _FindBoard_ in the module _Games_.
+For small PGN files we provide a simple way to search for a board using the function _FindBoard_ in the module _Games_.
 The results can then be summarised using _Get_ from the module _Stats_.

 | Function         | Type                                        | Description                                                |
 |:-----------------|:--------------------------------------------|:-----------------------------------------------------------|